EMAIL SAFTY & SECURITY

 Public Information

-Churches often list leadership names, events, and contact details publicly on websites and bulletins.
-This makes it easy for scammers to impersonate clergy or staff in phishing attempts.
+Churches often share leadership names, events, and contact information publicly on websites and in bulletins, which unfortunately makes it easier for scammers to impersonate clergy or staff in phishing attempts.
+This is one of the key reasons why St. Monica’s is working to reduce how much of this information is shared publicly.

 Generous Givers